namiraprita/document-reports-mcp/QUICKSTART.md

 ## What to Expect

-### ✅ Server is working when:
+### Server is working when:
-- 🔌 icon shows "worldbank" in connected servers
+- Connection icon shows "worldbank" in connected servers
 - Claude can answer questions about World Bank documents
 - You see tool calls like `worldbank_search_documents` in responses

-### ⚠️ Server needs attention when:
+### Server needs attention when:
-- No 🔌 icon appears
+- No connection icon appears
 - Claude says "I don't have access to that tool"
 - Connection errors in Claude Desktop logs